 We are beginning to understand how cheating interactions could drive evolutionary patterns in mutualisms, as species acting as a cheater or mutualist may affect coevolution and local adaptation.
 For example, the interaction between the plant Lithophragma parviflorum (Saxifragaceae) and the floral-parasitic moth Greya politella changes from parasitism to mutualism if the legitimate pollinators of L. parviflorum are absent in the community, with consequences to the species coevolution in a given site (Thompson & Cunningham 2002).
-Additionally, most studies focusing on cheaters looked only at systems with three species (Anderson 2005), thus we still lack knowledge on what are the evolutionary roles that cheaters play in a rich-species communities.
-In fact, a fundamental challenge to study the evolutionary consequences of ecological interactions at the community level is that pairwise interactions affect each other within ecological networks.
-A cheating interaction happens with a negative effect on one partner and positive effect on the other one.
-This because evolutionary changes can cascade via indirect effects (Guimarães et al. 2017), affecting how species traits evolve and ultimately shaping how species interact in the community.
-In this sense, within a network, species that are central – have more interactions – might cause a stronger cascade effect, since they play an important role in maintaining the structure of networks and, consequently, the structure of the selection pressures between species in the network (Martín Gonzáles et al. 2010).
+By exploring the role of cheaters on three-species systems we progressed in our understanding on how cheaters fuel novel dynamics (Anderson 2005).
+A next step in the analyses of the importance of cheaters in affecting mutualisms is to explore what are the evolutionary roles that cheaters play in a rich-species communities.
+In species-rich communities, networks generate pathways connecting species that do not interact directly to each other, allowing evolutionary cascades to affect how species traits evolve (Guimarães et al. 2017).
+In this sense, within a network, species that are central – have more interactions and interact with other highly connected species – might cause stronger cascade effects, since they play an important role in maintaining the structure of networks and, consequently, the structure of the selection pressures between species in the network (Martín Gonzáles et al. 2010).
 Also, considering a pairwise interaction, cheaters can fuel diversification and complexity when considering a pairwise interaction (Wechsler & Bascompte 2021).
 Thus, cheaters that are in the center of a mutualistic network may propagate a stronger evolutionary effect in the network.

 Here, we use a quantitative trait mathematical model, empirical ecological networks of species interactions, and numerical simulations to investigate how cheating interactions may affect coevolution in mutualistic networks.
 Specifically, we explore three main questions i) How do different frequencies of cheating interactions affect coevolutionary dynamics?
 Due to the arms race dynamics favored by antagonistic coevolution, we expect a higher trait mismatch in scenarios with elevated frequencies of cheating interactions. ii) Do central cheating species amplify the effect of cheating interactions on trait evolution?
 Because central species can influence the trait evolution of several other species, we expect that central cheating species will amplify the effect of cheating interactions on trait evolution in mutualistic networks. iii) What is the effect of cheating interactions on the structure of mutualistic networks?
 By assuming that cheating interactions may favor arms race dynamics, one can expect higher trait matching only among species involved in arms races, but increased trait mismatch with other partners, leading to the loss of interactions based on phenotypic congruence.
 Thus, we expect that higher frequencies of cheating interactions will generate higher arms race dynamics and consequently, higher frequency of interaction loss, generating networks with higher modularity (Figure 1b).